Hog-CERN/Hog/docs/02-Quick-Guide/existingProjects.md

 # Working with an existing HDL project

 In this section we describe how to get up to speed to work in a repository that is already [set up](./setupNewHogProject.md) with Hog.

-All the instructions below can be executed both on a LINUX shell, or on a a git bash[^1] on a Windows machine.
-We will call *repo* the repsitory that you are trying to work with.
+All the instructions below can be executed both on a LINUX shell, or on git bash[^1] on a Windows machine.

 [^1]: To open a git bash session navigate to the directory where you want to open the bash (the root folder of your project).
 Right click on the folder and select open git bash here.

-Another requirement is that a Vivado (or Quartus) executable must be in the PATH: i.e. if you type `vivado` the program must run.
+For all of the following to work, Vivado (or Quartus) executable must be in your PATH: i.e. if you type `vivado` the program must run.
 If you intend to use Modelsim or Questasim, also the vsim executable must be in the PATH: i.e. if you type `vsim` the simulator should start.

-So a recap of the requirements:
+This is a recap of the requirements:

 - Have git installed and know how to use it (git bash for windows)
 - Have Vivado or Quartus installed and in the PATH (and be familiar with it)